 Renting a car as a Non-EU resident

 Anyway, would you be able to utilize your US driver’s permit while you’re over in England?
 Could Australian residents rent a vehicle in the UK?
 Obviously, yet you’ll have to bring some documentation.
-Here’s a list we’ve assembled to assist you with getting the all-clear.
+Here’s a list we’ve assembled to assist you with getting the all-clear and should you Need to know about Car services.

 • Current driver’s license and passport: No proof of character or capacity to drive implies no car recruit.